 To celebrate this milestone, we are proud to share a series of videos telling the Harbour Trust’s story from the perspective of our community.
 Filmed remotely during the 2021 lockdown, the series will introduce you to the passionate individuals who laid the agency’s foundations and contributed to its growth and direction – all in defence of the world’s best harbour.

 In addition to a four-part docu-series, our videos include interviews with some of the people who built and shaped the Harbour Trust.
-Our agency was announced by the Federal Government on 13 March 1999 and formally commenced on 20 September 2001.
+Our agency was announced by the Federal Government on 5 September 1998 and plans for an interim Harbour Trust were unveiled on 13 March 1999.
+The Harbour Trust formally commenced on 20 September 2001.
 These videos show the community paved the way for the Harbour Trust and have been on a journey with us ever since.

 We invite you now to enjoy our commemorative videos...

 Featuring first-hand accounts, this compelling docu-series looks at the origin, growth and future of the Harbour Trust, including the iconic places we protect on Sydney Harbour...

 Watch 21 insight-rich interview videos and meet some of the Harbour Trust's key personalities, including public parkland advocates, community leaders, First Nations representatives, veteran volunteers, former Defence personnel, and Harbour Trust staff, past and present...

 In this special video, the Hon.
 Sussan Ley MP, Minister for the Environment, congratulates the Harbour Trust’s community for their contribution to the People of Australia.
 The Minister also shares what the Harbour Trust and Sydney Harbour mean to her.